Understanding the Link Between Added Sugar and Cardiovascular Health: Quality vs. Quantity

 To find out how much sugar you are consuming, check the nutritional labels on the foods you eat; According to Dr. Manson’s advice.
 FDA special labeling regulations require food manufacturers to list the amount of added sugar in grams per serving.

 Other common products with added sugars include: yogurt, canned fruit, barbecue sauce, ketchup, salad dressings, pickles, salsa, and picante sauce.
-If you regularly eat sweet items bought from restaurants, bakeries or cafes, you should ask for information about added sugar, or it may be available online.
+If you regularly eat sweet items bought from restaurants, bakeries or cafes, you should ask for information regarding added sugar, or it may be available online.

 If you need to reduce your intake of added sugars; Avoiding sweetened beverages is often the easiest place to start.

-It is noteworthy that a regular 12-ounce (350 millilitre) drink contains about 40 grams of sugar.
+It is noteworthy that a regular 12-ounce (350 millilitre) drink contains regarding 40 grams of sugar.
 Premium coffee drinks, which are often loaded with flavored syrup and topped with sweetened whipped cream, typically contain similar amounts.

 Instead, try sparkling water with a little fruit juice.
-Here, Dr. Manson says: “Do not worry about adding a teaspoon of sugar to your coffee or tea; “Because this is just a small fraction of what store-bought sodas or other sugary drinks contain.”
+Here, Dr. Manson says: “Do not worry regarding adding a teaspoon of sugar to your coffee or tea; “Because this is just a small fraction of what store-bought sodas or other sugary drinks contain.”

 And don’t forget to eat more fruit!
 Enjoy the variety; Because all fresh fruits are healthy, but be sure to also eat those that are particularly rich in “flavanols” and other types of “polyphenols,” such as apples and pears, as well as strawberries and raspberries.